RobertRol/IntercomLightSensor/README.md

 The receiver module uses another HC-12 module to detect the signals from the sensor-transmitter.

 1. In order to save energy, the microprocessor of the receiver is put into `SLEEP_MODE_PWR_DOWN`.
-The HC-12 module is also put into power saving mode `AT+FU2`, where it draws about 90µA (not to be confused with sleep mode).
+The HC-12 module is also put into power saving mode `AT+FU2`, where it draws about 80-90µA (not to be confused with sleep mode).
 2. I have noticed that upon incoming RF signals, the HC-12 module changes the voltage on its TXD pin.
-This voltage change can be used to wake up the ATmega microprocessor via an hardware interrupt (see the connection of the TXD pin to pin X of the ATmega below).
+This voltage change can be used to wake up the ATmega microprocessor via an hardware interrupt (see the connection of the TXD pin to pin `D3` of the ATmega below).
 Information on how to use interrupts can be found [here]( https://www.arduino.cc/reference/en/language/functions/external-interrupts/attachinterrupt/).
 3. After the ATmega microprocessor is woken up, it flashes a small 3x2 LED array for a few times.
 4. Finally, the ATmega328P-PU is put back into mode `SLEEP_MODE_PWR_DOWN`.